nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 --------------------------------------

-## Using this guide
+## Features
-This guide is meant to describe and explain how to use Get Jack'd, including the various commands and inputs.
-Here are some things to take note of while using this guide:
-* ⚠️ indicates something important to note

-* ❗ indicates something very important to note, failure to adhere to it may cause the program to crash.
+> 💡 Note

-* Words wrapped in square braces `[words]` are parameters, they are the parts of the command that you can change.
+>* Words wrapped in square braces `[words]` are parameters, they are the parts of the command that you can change.
    Words not wrapped in square braces are part of the command format.
 Not following said command format may cause your input to not be recognised by the application.

-## Features

 ### 1. Creating a new workout: `create`